materialstyle/materialstyle/site/content/3.1/components/collapse.md

 title: Collapse
 group: components
 toc: true
-description: A collase toggles the visibility of content.
+description: A collapse toggles the visibility of content.
 ---

 ## How it works